neopaf/seene-sketchup/README.md

 Loads scene.oemodel and texturizes it with poster.jpg  (see [seene-backup](https://github.com/neopaf/seene-backup) to get them)

-Exports scene.oemodel and poster.jpg from Sketchup (from usual camera position for now)  (see [seene-uploader](https://github.com/neopaf/seene-uploader) to put them back inside Seene)
+Exports scene.oemodel and poster.jpg from Sketchup as viewed from current camera position (ignores zoom level now, so do not zoom in/out!)  (see [seene-uploader](https://github.com/neopaf/seene-uploader) to put them back inside Seene)

 # Installation